darkvisitors/node-sdk/README.md

 ## Initialize the Client

 [Sign up](https://darkvisitors.com/sign-up) for Dark Visitors, create a project, and copy your access token from the project's settings page.
-Then, create a new instance of `DarkVisitors` with your project's access token.
+Then, create a new instance of `DarkVisitors`.

 ```ts
 import { DarkVisitors } from "@darkvisitors/sdk"